-For some metal genres, classic bass guitars like Fender Precision work great, while other styles, particularly those contemporary, require a little bit more aggressive sound.
+For some metal genres, classic bass guitars like Fender Precision work great, while many contemporary sub-genres require a more aggressive sound.

-Today’s metal musicians put a large focus on low-end tones, so 5 and 6-string bass guitars are a pretty common thing in this kind of music.
+Today’s metal musicians put a large focus on low-end tones, so 5 and 6-string bass guitars are a pretty common in metal.

 That is the reason why we’ve made a list of instruments that have many differences in terms of design and features.
 Keep in mind that this isn’t an ultimate list and that this is our choice of bass guitars we think that offers a good balance between quality and price.

 The Best Bass Guitars for Metal – Our Round-Up